Tomas-Morph/On-the-Design-of-Healthy-Menus-through-Evolutionary-Computation/README.md

 Furthermore, other special circumstances, such as allergies, food intolerances and specific constraints regarding religion or lifestyle habits---vegetarians and vegans, for instance---are also taken into account.

-In order to solve the problem, we applied well-known multi-objective evolutionary algorithms which have shown competitive results in the related literature: \NSGAII{}, \SPEAII{} and \IBEA{}.
+In order to solve the problem, we applied well-known multi-objective evolutionary algorithms which have shown competitive results in the related literature: NSGAII, SPEAII and IBEA.

 The computational results attained by a set of well-known multi-objective evolutionary algorithms show that suitable menu plannings, in terms of their nutritional values, are provided.